Understanding Squatter Rights and Laws in Virginia

 What Is Virginia’s Law of Squatters?

-In order for homeowners to sell their home, understanding squatters’ rights law in Virginia, also known as adverse possession, is key.
-In Virginia, squatters’ rights allow an individual who occupies a property without the owner’s permission to potentially regain some ownership after a lengthy time period of occupying the property.
+In order for homeowners to leave and sell their home, understanding the squatters’ rights law in Virginia, also known as adverse possession, is key.
+In Virginia, squatter’s rights allow an individual who occupies a property without the owner’s permission to potentially regain some ownership after a lengthy period of occupying the property.

 For a squatter to successfully claim adverse possession in Virginia, there are certain criteria that must be met: they must openly and notoriously occupy the property continuously for 15 years, exclusive of any shared control, and under some form of claim or color of title.
 This stipulation requires that the squatter utilize the space as their own and may even pay taxes on the lease during this timeframe.